ShreyaBansal0405/rate_limited_microservices/README.md

 # Distributed Rate-Limiting with Spring Cloud Gateway

+>  **Project Focus & Context:** This repository was built as a hands-on architectural exercise to learn reactive microservices, distributed rate-limiting patterns, and cross-service security filters.
+The primary goal was achieving functional completion, wiring up a distributed system, and learning the underlying network mechanics rather than enterprise-grade production optimization.

 A scalable, reactive microservices backend demonstrating user authentication, centralized API routing, and distributed rate limiting using Redis.

 ## The Architecture Flow